needle-mirror/com.unity.muse.texture/Documentation~/index.md

 uid: get-started
 ---

-# Get started with Muse Texture Generator
+# Get started with Muse Texture

-The Muse Texture Generator is a tool that uses machine learning to generate textures based on the prompt you enter.
+Muse Texture is a tool that uses machine learning to generate textures based on the prompt you enter.
 You can set the number of textures to generate.
 You can also apply the generated textures directly to objects in your **Scene** view.

 ## Launch the tool